brightcove/brightcove-player-sdk-ios-googlecast/README.md

 ```

 The following properties are also available to set on `BCOVReceiverAppConfig` as needed:
+* splashScreen (for customizing the splash screen image)
+* playerUrl (for using a customized player)
 * authToken (for use with PAS/EPA)
 * adConfigId (for use with SSAI)
 * userId (for use with analytics tracking)